DataCurationNetwork/data-primers/GeoJSON Data Curation Primer/GeoJSON-data-curation-primer.md

 ------------------------------
 ### Additional options for converting GeoJSON

-- [Mapshaper](https://web.archive.org/web/20191029171147/https://mapshaper.org/)is a free software for editing shapefile, GeoJSON, TopoJSON, CSV and other data formats.
+- [Mapshaper](https://web.archive.org/web/20191029171147/https://mapshaper.org/) is a free software for editing shapefile, GeoJSON, TopoJSON, CSV and other data formats.
 It can be used to convert easily from one file format to another, and can be operated from the command line, but also through a web user interface.
 Instructions on converting a GeoJSON file to shapefile is [documented by StatSilk](https://web.archive.org/web/20191024131646/https://www.statsilk.com/maps/convert-geojson-esri-shapefile-map-format).

 - The [ogr2ogr](https://web.archive.org/web/20191024131558/https://gdal.org/programs/ogr2ogr.html) package is part of the Geospatial Data Abstraction Library and provides a way to convert data between common geospatial file formats, including GeoJSON, shapefiles, and GeoPackages.
 It can be downloaded as part of the [FW Tools Toolkit](https://web.archive.org/web/20190711172245/http://fwtools.maptools.org/), and is usually run from the command line with the following syntax: ogr2ogr -f "file_format" destination_data source_data